hyperledger-archives/composer/contrib-notes/coding-guidelines.md

 ### Unit Test Framework Using Mocha

-Composer requires that all code added to the project is provided with unit tests.
+Hyperledger Composer requires that all code added to the project is provided with unit tests.
 These tests operate inside a test framework called [mocha](https://mochajs.org/) which controls their execution.
-Mocha is triggered every time code is pushed to either a user's repository or the Blockchain-WW-Labs Hyperledger Composer repository.
+Mocha is triggered every time code is pushed to either a user's repository or the Hyperledger Composer repository.

 ### Unit Test Framework using Karma and Jasmine
 The default configuration is set to target the Chrome browser.